nikola-bodrozic/filtering-react/README.md

 - **Real-time Search** - Instant filtering with checkboxes and dropdowns
 - **Performance Optimized** - Memoized components and efficient rendering
 - **Context API** - Global state management
+- **Google Map** - with 2 markers and moving pin, when the pin arrives to destination a pop-up on map shows
 - **Playwright** - End-to-end testing

 ## 🛠 Tech Stack